 Initial assessment by the resident, RPD, and/or designee and/or preceptor(s).

-Residents review the design and conduct of the program and complete an initial self-evaluation and self-reflection for use in developing their plan.
+Residents review the design and conduct of the program and complete an initial self-evaluation for use in developing their plan.

 The initial self-evaluation includes the following information: